How common is the name McCulloch?

 The commonly accepted origin for the Scottish name McCulloch is mac Culloch, or “son of the boar.”
 (It’s worth noting that according to the “Gaelic Names of Beasts” by Alexander Robert Forbes (1905), the Gaelic words “culloch” and “cullach” may mean a fat heifer, a boar, yearling calf, bat, a male cat, or a stallion).

 Further, the common Irish name McCullough is believed to originate from “mac Cu Uladh,” which may be interpreted as “son of the hound of Ulster.”
-(It should be noted that the surname McNally also purports to derive from “mac con Uladh.”)
 The most famous “hound of Ulster” was Cú Chulainn of the Ulster Cycle of Irish mythology.
 Perhaps the McCulloughs took the name “mac cu Uladh” to honor Cu Chulainn.
 Alternatively, one might speculate that Gaelic speakers in Ulster heard a named derived from mac Gwallac with an accompanying origin story about a “local” legendary warrior and reimagined this to be a kindred family honoring their own local legend Cu Chulainn, thus “mac cu Uladh.”

 Was the name “McCulloch” chanted at William Wallace in Braveheart?